-- Don't attend a planning presentation unless a planning officer is present and/or it has been organised by officers - Do ask relevant questions for the purposes of clarifying your understanding of the proposals. - Do remember that the presentation is not part of the formal process of debate and determination of any subsequent application, and that this will be carried out by the Development Control Committee. - Do be aware that a presentation is a form of lobbying, and you must not express any strong view or state how you or other Members might vote.
-You must at all times avoid the risk of having pre-judged or to be perceived as having prejudged the matter.
+- Don't attend a planning presentation unless an officer is present and/or it has been organised by officers - Do ask relevant questions for the purposes of clarifying your understanding of the proposals. - Do remember that the presentation is not part of the formal process of debate and determination of any subsequent application, and that this will be carried out by the Development Control Committee. - Do be aware that a presentation is a form of lobbying, and you must not express any strong view or state how you or other Members might vote.